bbk-pij-2012-20/JavascriptExercises/multiple_path_stories/readme.md

 All the code is written in javascript.

 I am using EJS for the view templating engine.

-(There is no requirement for persistence or further format styling of UI.)
+(There is no requirement for persistence or further format styling of UI beyond a simple table grid and button format).

 --